We all know that stretching before and after running can help prevent injuries and relax your body.

 Many runners and trainers consider this to be the perfect combination because you’re getting your muscles fired up with dynamic stretching before your run and relaxing them after your run with static stretching.

 3 Static Stretches You Can Include in Your Workout Routine

-If you remember PE from high school, you definitely probably can pull some static stretches out of your memory.
+If you remember PE from high school, you can pull some static stretches out of your memory.